IGNITE YOUR DEVELOPMENT JOURNEY:

 • The epic Umbraco Spark notebook and Spark t-shirt

-• Buffet lunch to fuel you for the afternoon sessions
+• Lunch to fuel you for the afternoon sessions

-• Beers at the end of the day overlooking the harbour
+• Beers at the end of the day with incredible views over Millennium Square, the Harbourside and the Bristol Cathedral

-• Evening social to get to know all your fellow attendees!
+• After party to get to know all your fellow attendees!

 Where.